-On 26th May 1991 he was in the vehicle.
-They were travelling from Kampala to Mbarara and on the way they had an accident.
-The vehicle was being driven by DW1.
+On 25th May 1991 as was in the vehicle, They were travelling from Kampala to Mbarara and on the way they had an accident, The vehicle was being driver by 11.
 As they left Mpungwe the vehicle emerged at their side and it was raining.
-The vehicle came at high speed and it was on their side.
-DW1 tried to slow down/ reduce the speed but the opposite vehicle abruptly saw their vehicle.
-By the time the other tried to avoid them and go back to his aide it was too late and he had already knocked them.
-Their car 504 went off the road and fell into the plantation.
-For their vehicle it remained standing across the road.
-The other vehicle approached them at high speed.
-They were driving between 50 and 60 KPH whereas the other vehicle the taxi was driving at 90 KPH.
+The vehicle same at high speed and it was on their side.
+DW1 tried to slow down reduce the speed but the opposite vehicle abruptly saw their vehicle By the time the other tried to avoid them and go tack to his side it was too late and he had already knocked them.
+Their car 504 went off the road and fell into the plantation, For their vehicle it remained standing across the road, The other vehicle approached them at high speed, They were driving between 50 and 60 KPH whereas the other vehicle the taxi was driving at 90 KPH.
 The taxi was full of passengers.

 There was a trench (a ditch) on the left hand side facing Masaka.
-After the accident the vehicle rested in the banana plantation.
+After the accident the vehicle rested in th banana plantation.
 It rested 30 yards from the road to the Banana plantation.

 After the accident they approached the vehicle which had just turned and there were four passengers infront including the driver.

-Even behind there were passengers but were concerned about those who were Yelling.
-The driver died and they were looking for the axe to cut the door and get him out.
-In cross-examination DW2 replied that as one faced Masaka the banana plantation was on the right and there were some slopes around.
-The trench hedge was 30 metres from them.
-The corner they were negotiating was carved on the left hand side.
-There were traffic markings dividing the road into two.
-The collision /accident on the left ha1f part on the road.
-After the taxi had hit their vehicle the latter remained in the road and across the line marked on the road.
-The opposite vehicle fell away in the banana plantation.
-That he was no longer working for Ibingira.
+Even behind there were passengers but the concerned about those who yelling.
+The driver died and they were locking for the see to cut the door and get him out.
+In cross examination DW2 replied that as one faced Masaka the banana plantation was on the right and there were some slopes around.
+The trench hedge was 30 netres from them.
+The corner they were negotiating was curved on the left hand side.
+There were traffic markings dviding the road into two.

+The collision /accident occurred or the left half part on the road After taxi had hit their vahiole the latter remained in the road and across the line marked or the road.
+The opposite vehicle fell away in the banana plantation,- That he was no longer working for Ibingira.
 He left him and got a new job.

-Whereas No.01702 Detective corporal Waioi David as DW3 testified that on the fatal date he was escorting Ibingira DW1.
-At 9.00 Am they set off for Mbarara with motor vehc1e No.UPI 066.
-It was raining and they got involved an accident.
-There was a corner in that place and the driver on the opposite side was driving on their side and driving at 89KPH.
+Whereas No. 017 02 Desective corporal said David as DW3 testified that on the fatal date he was escorting Fuingira DC1.
+At 9.00 A.m they set off for Mbarara with notes wehicle Fo UPI 066.
+It was raining and they got involved in an accident, There was a corner in that place and the driver on the opposite side was driving on their side and driving at 30 KPH.
 He was sitting in the middle seat and could see clearly what was coming infront of him.

-He saw the car coming and their driver applied the brakes and their driver tried to avoid the taxi went and knocked them on their side.
+He saw the car coming and their driver applied the brakes and their driver applied to brakes and their driver wiled to avoid the seedless but the taxi went and knocked them on their side.
 The collision took place in the middle of the road.
-Their side was closer to the ditch they would not have avoided the accident by going left because there was a ditch.
+Their side was closer to the ditch they could not have avoided the accident by going left because there was a ditch.

-When cross examined DW3 replied that they swerved when the vehicle was just a metre away from their vehicle.
-It was raining when the accident occurred.
-Though it was raining they could see a head.
-It was just drizzling.
-He could see at least 200 metres a head of him.
+When cross examined D#3 replied that they sworved when the volicile was just a metre away from Eheir vehicle.
+It was raining when the accident occurred, Though it was raining they could see a head It was just drizzling.
+He could see at leen 200 metres a head of him.